-In a vertical head-down position, exhalation is very difficult and it is recommended to temporarily switch to an open circuit until the diver returns to a normal horizontal position.
-In a vertical head-up position, inhalation is very difficult and it is recommended to temporarily switch to an open circuit until the diver returns to a normal horizontal position.
+In a vertical head-down position, inhalation can be difficult and it is recommended to return to a normal horizontal position as soon as possible.

+In a vertical head-up position, exhalation may be difficult and it is recommended to return to a normal horizontal position.
+If this is temporarily not possible, the diver should switch to an open circuit until returns to a normal horizontal position.